-The artist couple Anna Blume (née Helming, born 1937 in Bork, Westphalia, Germany) and Bernhard Johannes Blume (born 1937 in Dortmund, Germany, died 2011 in Cologne, Germany) are predominantly known for their staged artistic photography.
+The artist couple Anna Blume (née Helming, born 1937 in Bork, Westphalia, Germany, died 2020 in Cologne, Germany) and Bernhard Johannes Blume (born 1937 in Dortmund, Germany, died 2011 in Cologne, Germany) are predominantly known for their staged artistic photography.
 They met while studying at the Staatliche Kunstakademie in Düsseldorf from 1960 to 1965.
 Bernhard Blume also studied philosophy at the University of Cologne (1967–1970) and was an art and philosophy teacher for many years, while Anna Blume taught art and crafts.

 In the 1980s, the couple began making ironic picture stories that visualize the everyday insanity of petite bourgeois life and question seemingly natural, daily rituals with much humor and anarchy.
 They always play the main characters in these stories: He is usually dressed in a suit with a hat and tie, while she is usually wearing the clothes of a plain housewife.
 They portray a decorous world thrown out of kilter in which the protagonists seem helplessly at the mercy of their belongings.
 Familiar objects take on a life of their own and destroy the familiar order, no longer obeying the laws of gravity: Potatoes threaten the housewife in “Küchenkoller” (1985), plates fly through the kitchen in “Trautes Heim” (1985–1987), and flower vases become hostile toward the surprised man of the house in “Vasenekstase” (1987).
 The scenes created with the pictorial means of exaggeration and alienation are captured in a series of large black-and-white photographs.